Mohitkumar6122/Customer-Segmentation/README.md

 # Customer-Segmentation
-## Customer Segementaion using RFM modeling and KMeans Clustering
+## Customer Segementaion using RFM modeling and K-means Clustering

 Customer segmentation is a method of dividing customers into groups or clusters on the basis of common characteristics.
 In this case